 Advancemoves European Removal and Worldwide Removal Company

-For an Instant Removal quotation, click on the yellow buttons above.
+For an Instant Removal quotation for Moving to Portugal from UK in 2024, click on the yellow buttons above.

-Welcome to the Advance moves information page on Moving to Portugal in 2023. - We try to keep this page as up to date as possible to provide accurate information and advice on moving to Portugal in 2023.
-The page below gives detailed info on all aspects of Living in Portugal in 2023 and how to undertake a removal to Portugal after Brexit.
-If you want an instant online quote for a removal to Portugal in 2023 or beyond, then use the yellow buttons at the top of the page to get an instant quick quote, and then you will receive up to 5 or 6 more accurate quotes from professional removal companies all looking to help you with your move to Portugal in 2023.
+Welcome to the Advance moves information page on Moving to Portugal from UK in 2024. - We try to keep this page as up to date as possible to provide accurate information and advice on moving to Portugal from UK in 2024.
+The page below gives detailed info on all aspects of how to live in Portugal in 2024 and how to undertake a removal to Portugal after Brexit.
+If you want an instant online quote for a removal to Portugal in 2024 or beyond, then use the yellow buttons at the top of the page to get an instant quick quote, and then you will receive up to 5 more accurate quotes from professional removal companies all looking to help you with your move to Portugal in 2024.

 Step 1